aferrate/python_flask_job_finder/README.md

-# Sample project seach job stackoverflow with Python and Docker
+# Sample project search job stackoverflow with Python and Docker

 ### This project searches the best paid remote job on stackoverflow based on search input